NickBlow/Mythras-charsheet/app/content/cults.md

 ##### Form 7 (Juyo)

-Use the Maximize Damage special effect without requiring a critical
+Use the Maximize Damage special effect without requiring a critical & can augment your combat style with your Dark Side passion.

 ## Dark Jedi